griefertroll101/Yaml-model-files-for-LMS/README.md

 # Yaml-model-files-for-LMS
 Yaml model files for LMS

-Plan to add MLX but may be a week or 2 bvefore I do.
+Plan to add MLX but may be a week or 2 before I do.

 Quickly did these up.
 They contain all/most quants currently available (03/03/2026) including lmstudio-community but not MLX quants.
 Unless the model is new then there is little reason these should be updated more than once every 3 or so months but I likely won't update past 3 months.